advancedresearch/the_century_of_satire/pauls-epistles.md

 `P(JH | PE) = 1 - P(1) * P(2 | 1)`

 For example, by assigning 50% to both 1) and 2), one gets only 25%.

+If you are completely uncertain about Jesus' historicity, then you give some confidence to either that Paul existed historically or that Paul knew somebody who met a historical Jesus.
+This is a common assumption made by most people, but it also shows that it is not a strong argument in favor of Jesus' historicity.

 Without any evidence for low probability of 1) and 2), Mythicism becomes reasonable by default.